Nellrin/LI1-Clucker/README.md

 ### 2. Click on doc/html/index.html

- (if for some reason you ended up with some error/something missing ... my bad G 😔👍)
+ (again, if for some reason you ended up with some error/something missing ... my bad G 😔👍)
 #

 ## Final Grade 🥚 **17/20** 🥚